jevakallio/react-native-chat-tutorial/README.md

 ```

 If all went well, you should now have a link you can open on your phone and share with anyone (although given that we haven't implemented username selection, all users will appear as you! 😜)

+# Summary
+Building this small app, we've covered a lot of ground.
+We...
+- Learned how to create a new app with Create React Native App (CRNA)
+- Learned how to set up a live-reloading development environment with Expo
+- Learned about the anatomy of a React Native module
+- Learned about native primitives like Views, Texts, Images and more
+- Learned how to style and layout our components with the CSS-like Flexbox implementation
+- Learned how to gather user input with TextInput
+- Learned how to work with the device keyboard with KeyboardAvoidingView
+- Learned how to use async/await to perform asynchronous API calls
+- Learned about the power of third-party Components and how to use them in your app
+- Learned how to split your app into multiple components
+- Learned how to use component State and Props
+- Learned how to publish an app to the Expo store

+Of course, we didn't learn them very deeply.
+You now have an idea on how to build a simple app in React Native, but the learning only starts here!

 # Resources
 Useful resources: